 It’s no big secret that online reviews help shape consumers’ decisions.
-A positive online reputation online helps customers trust businesses, converts searches into leads, and boosts local search rankings.
-In fact, 91% of 18-34-year-olds trust online reviews as much as personal recommendations.
+A positive online reputation helps customers trust businesses, converts searches into leads, and boosts local search rankings.
+In fact, 91% of people aged 18 to 34 years-old trust online reviews as much as they trust personal recommendations.

 Online reviews can make or break a business: 42% of consumers won’t use a company with a poor rating online.
 The significance of online reviews as a ranking and purchase influence measure has helped to create the fake review industry.